moj-analytical-services/splink/docs/topic_guides/comparators.md

 In order for the algorith to work it is necessary to first divide each string into "shingles."
 Shingles refer to fixed-size subsets of a given set of data.

 For example, if we have a field containing a long string of words such as an address or a company name, the algorithm divides it into shingles of a fixed size (e.g. one word per shingle or perhaps a trigram).
 This creates a set of shingles from the original data, which allows us to efficiently calculate the Jaccard similarity between it and other sets of data by comparing the shingles they share

+See the comparison library and comparison level library docs for the Jaccard functions in splink.